 To activate repeater talkaround, you may be able to either use a programmed function key, or use the Main menu.

 - 1 Select the required channel. - 2 Press Menu and select Radio settings > Functions > Talkaround. - 3 In the Talkaround menu, choose On. - 4 Press Select.
-The message Talkaround activated appears briefly, and the repeater talkaround icon page are on the display. - 5 Proceed with your call. - 6 To turn repeater talkaround off, either change the channel, or choose Off in the Talkaround menu.
+The message Talkaround activated appears briefly, and the repeater talkaround icon | + | appears on the display.